AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/overview.md

 ## Commerce webhooks

 You can configure Commerce webhooks in your Cloud project with the [ENABLE_WEBHOOKS global variable](../environment/variables-global.md#enable_webhooks).
+Commerce webhooks send requests to an external server in response to Commerce-generated events.
 The [_Webhooks Guide_](https://developer.adobe.com/commerce/extensibility/webhooks) describes this feature in detail.

 ## Generic webhooks